Demonstrated Pain Relief

-Biomechanically Proven Stability
+Biomechanically Improved Stability

 In collaboration with the University of North Carolina at Chapel Hill Applied Biomechanics Laboratory, our shoes were put through extensive biomechanical testing and the results speak for themselves: